12 Outdoor Pools in Melbourne to Keep You Cool This Summer

 563a Pascoe Vale Road, Pascoe Vale

 Looking for more great ways to spend a hot summer’s day?
-Sip on spritzes with a view at these gorgeous rooftop bars, catch latest flicks in air-conned comfort at our favourite cinemas or picnic under tree shade at these lush Melbourne parks.
+Sip on spritzes with a view at these gorgeous rooftop bars, catch the latest flicks in air-conditioned comfort at our favourite cinemas, or picnic under tree shade at these lush Melbourne parks.